 2) You let the kids go to school as though they’re extras from Oliver!

 Remember September when everyone looked sooo sparkly and smart and lovely.
-Cut to July.
+Cut to final half term.
 Shirts are greying, ink stains are ignored, trousers are definitely a bit short.
 Am I going to spend cash on a new blazer that likely won’t fit by September though?
 Am I hell as like!

 3) School keep asking for stuff.